 By the First Federation era so-called 'warm biostasis' became available.
 First described by K. Eric Drexler in his classic work Engines of Creation, this technology went through many stages of development.
 Body cells are maintained in an active state but any significant change or growth is suppressed by numerous specialised and coordinated nanosomes within each cell.

-It was possible for the brain tissue of the crew members to be activated for extended periods by allowing the neurons and synapses full life support and developmental freedom.
-Direct neural interfacing compensated for the lack of sensory input, and allowed for full consciousness to be maintained by crew members on board a ship even while their bodies are in stasis.
+It is possible for the brain tissue of the subject to remain active for extended periods by allowing the neurons and synapses the freedom to develop and change at normal rates.
+Direct neural interfacing can compensate for the lack of sensory input, and this allows full consciousness to be maintained by crew members on board a ship even while their bodies are in stasis.

-Some ships offer extended periods of virtual reality immersion for colonists and off-duty crew during their periods of inactivity.
-Many decades or centuries of subrelativistic flight could be filled by the construction of detailed plans for the development of habitats and energy collection arrays, and for the terraforming of any suitable worlds at the target system.
-These worlds could be observed in detail by the ship as it approached, and these observations added to the already detailed information available from remote observations made before the ship was even launched.
+Some ships offer extended periods of virtual reality immersion to colonists and off-duty crew during their periods of inactivity.
+Many decades or centuries of interstellar flight can be filled by useful activity; the construction of detailed plans for the development of habitats and energy collection arrays, and for the terraforming of any suitable worlds at the target system.
+These worlds could be observed in detail by the ship as it approaches, and these observations added to the already detailed information available from remote observations made before the ship was even launched.

 Other uses for the long periods of immobility combined with direct neural contact with the ship's multimedia library include religious contemplation and abstract thought.
 As a result of religious meditations on board the Ananas between Ganesha and Darwin the Bluesky sect of ecotechnicians developed their cross between practical and devotional development, resulting in the neo-buddhist paraterraforming movement; and as a result of extension of their consciousness into the technical library the crew of the Gosse developed the long distance Engenerator system.